neerakara/SDS_project/README.md

-# Implications of employment indicators on GDP
+# Implications of Employment Indicators on GDP
 Project for the course Social Data Science 2021

 ### Abstract